-Western Law offers students numerous opportunities to develop practical skills and gain valuable hands-on legal experience.
-The Western Business Law Clinic provides small start-up and early-stage businesses with student legal assistance overseen by practising lawyers who act as mentors.
-The clinic creates an environment for students to learn invaluable practical skills in the area of business law and gair exposure to a wide range of client files.
-The Dispute Resolution Centre is an experiential program that provides handson training to students interested in developing mediation skills.
-Students meet regularly to participate in mock mediations with expert coaching by a lawyer.
-Student co-ordinators are also hired to facilitate this program during the academic year.
-NEST NEST (WBLC) OTHER CLINICAL OPPORTUNITIES SOLUTION CLINIC (SSC) Pro Bono Students Canada is a national program that was launched at Western in 1998.
-Law student volunteers are matched with community agencies that need legal services but cannot afford them.
-Volunteers conduct legal research, participate in placements, or complete other law-related projects for local organizations under the supervision of a lawyer mentor.
-The Sport Solution Clinic is run in conjunction with Western and AthletesCAN, the association of Canada's National and Olympic Athletes and is the only program of its kind in North America.
+The Western Business Law Clinic provides small start-up and earlystage businesses with student legal assistance overseen by practising lawyers who act as mentors.
+The clinic creates an environment for students to learn invaluable practical skills in the area of business law and gain exposure to a wide range of client files.
+The Sport Solution Clinic is run in conjunction with Western and Athletes CAN, the association of Canada's National and Olympic Athletes and is the only program of its kind in North America.
 The clinic offers students the unique opportunity to experience the practice of sport law and assist high-performance athletes with administrative appeals, including team selection, discipline and carding disputes.
 Students may also be involved in interviewing athletes, conducting research and drafting documents.
 Finally, they may represent athletes in mediation and arbitration at the Sport Dispute Resolution Centre of Canada under the supervision of a lawyer.
-PROSPECTUS 2022 - 2023 WESTERN LAW EXCHANGES AND INTERNSHIPS Learn more about our Exchanges and Internships at law.uwo.ca/exchanges Exchange Program • • • • • • Western Law has established exchange partnerships with 20 leading law schools around the world: in Scandinavia, the UK, Europe, Southeast Asia, Australia, New Zealand and Quebec.
+Pro Bono Students Canada is a national program that was launched at Western in 1998.
+Law student volunteers are matched with community agencies that need legal services but cannot afford them.
+Volunteers conduct legal research, participate in placements, or complete other law-related projects for local organizations under the supervision of a lawyer mentor.
+WESTERN LAW PROSPECTUS 2023 - 2024 EXCHANGES AND INTERNSHIPS Learn more about our Exchanges and Internships at law.uwo.ca/exchanges Exchange Program • • • • • • Western Law has established exchange partnerships with 19 leading law schools across 4 continents: North America, Europe, Asia and Oceania.
 Participating in an exchange term allows students to benefit from expanded curriculum options, study legal issues from a new perspective and create a network of international contacts for the future.
-More than 55 placements are offered every year, with two to four places available at each partner school.
+More than 55 placements are offered every year, with two to four places usually available at each partner school.
 Course offerings are available in English at all partner schools (with the exception of Laval).
 Western Law values and embraces the international experience, believing that in this era of globalization, exposure to another legal system is exceedingly important.
-Internships • • • • • • Through our thriving Western Law Internship Program, students have the opportunity to intern with international organizations, embassies, nongovernmental organizations and private industries.
-Over the past 15 years, our internship program has grown to provide up to 15 internships per year in the areas of international and environmental law, business and trade law, indigenous law and access to justice, and entertainment and copyright law.
-Short-listed candidates participate in an interview as part of the competitive selection process.
-Internships are 10-12 weeks during the May to July months.
-Interns receive a stipend to assist with the costs associated with the internship, such as travel and living costs.
+Internships • • • • • • Through our thriving Western Law internship Program (WLIP), students have the opportunity to intern with international organizations, embassies, nongovernmental organizations and private industries.
+Since its inception in 2006, WLIP has grown to provide up to 15 internships annually in the areas of international law, environmental law, business and trade law, Indigenous law and access to justice, and entertainment and copyright law.
+Short-listed candidates participate in an interview as part of a competitive selection process.
+Internships are 10-12 weeks and occur between May and the beginning of August.
+Interns receive a stipend to assist with the costs associated with the internship, such as travel, visas and cost of living.